Rednight972/FGS-World-Rebalance/README.md

     -> H2 & O2 Gas (Zorya)
     Presence: Eos Station - Central Hub, Zorya Station - Outer Hub

-## Game loops
+## Gameplay loops
 **The economy system is now in a central place to give short and long term goals**

 Progression is made by either *mining*, *trading*, *hauling contracts*, *hunting* or *scavenging* until endgame (Uranium, Reactors, Gravity Drives)

-    Players will have to make space cash to advance to end game Players will have access to basic space faring capabilities (Buffed hydro and low/mid energy sources)
+    Players will have to make space cash or pirate NPCs to advance to end game Players will have access to basic space faring capabilities (Buffed hydro and low/mid energy sources)

 Added physical cargo hauling contracts so your Hauler builds are now useful!